Liberty: The Definitive Moral Truth

 Description

 The human constant is that all creatures want to do what they want to do at all times.
-This means the human ideal is for all people to do as they please.
+The human ideal is for all people to do as they please.
 All people can do as they please so long as each individual’s exercise of liberty does not impose on the liberty of anyone else.
-Actions that impose are wrong and actions that do not impose are right which provide us with the basis for objective right.
+Actions that impose are wrong, and actions that do not impose are right which provide us with the basis for objective right.
+Moral duality is established through the basis of imposition since any moral code that claims an unimposing act is wrong is the imposition of a subjective preference, and any moral code that claims an imposing act is right is imposition.
+Moral duality is liberty and tyranny, the will to be unimposing, or the will to be imposing and impose subjective preference onto others.
+There is one objective morality that promotes the universal human interest to do as one pleases, and there are countless tyrannical models of morality consisting of different hierarchies of subjective preferences.

-The final chapter deals with liberty existentially.
+The final chapter is a theory of existence called a god’s problem and the implications of morality to that theory.
 The likely purpose of the universe and life.
-The possibilities of what exists in spaces beyond our physical awareness in consideration of the survival of consciousness after death.
+The possibilities of what exists in spaces beyond our physical awareness in consideration and possibility of the survival of consciousness after death and moral application.

 Reviews